SpinyCucumber/syllabits/README.md

     ```
     git config git config receive.denyCurrentBranch updateInstead
     ```
     * CPanel can be a pain in the ass; the auto-deploy feature feels almost unusable.
-An alternative is to use a post-receive Git hook.
+An alternative is to use a post-receive Git hook, which can be a bash script that builds the project and copies files.
     * Another note: The 'yorkie' package made using "updateInstead" painful.
 It overrides all hooks in a way that breaks updateInstead.
 Considering the package hasn't been updated in 3 years, I should probably remove it.
     * Actually deploying the built app simply involves copying all files from dist/ to the public_html folder.
 4. Simply push to the remote repository to deploy changes